353solutions/cybr-py-1/README.md

 #### Word Frequency

-What is the most common word in `data/road.txt`?
+What is the most common word in `data/road.txt` ignoring case?

 #### Stocks